François-Henri de Montmorency, duc de Luxembourg: War of Devolution and the Franco-Dutch War

 At the opening of the War of Devolution (1667–68), Condé, and consequently Luxembourg, had no command, but during the second campaign he served as Condé's lieutenant general in the conquest of Franche-Comté.
 During the four years of peace which followed, Luxembourg cultivated the favour of Louvois, and in 1672 held a high command against the Dutch during the Franco-Dutch War (1672–1678).
 He defeated a counterattack by the Prince William III of Orange at Woerden but was blocked by the Dutch Water Line.
 On 27 December the inundations were frozen over and he began to cross over the ice, but a sudden thaw cut his force in half.
 Retreating, de Luxembourg found the fortress town of Bodegraven abandoned by its garrison and ordered the entire civilian population to be burned alive with their houses.
 The Dutch anti-French propaganda quickly exploited this massacre and when de Luxembourg bragged to Louis XIV that he had roasted any Dutchman he could find in the town, he was surprised to find that some at court considered such cruelties unnecessary.
-In 1673 he made his famous retreat from Utrecht to Maastricht with only 20,000 men in face of 70,000, an exploit which placed him in the first rank of generals.
+In 1673, after the fall of Bonn to his opponents, he made his famous retreat from Utrecht to Maastricht while severely outnumbered, an exploit which placed him in the first rank of generals.
 In 1674 he was made captain of the Garde du Corps, and in 1675 Marshal of France.

 On 10 March 1676 (N.S.) he was made commander of the Army of the Rhine replacing Condé, who was in bad health.
 However, he could not relieve the siege of Philippsburg.
 This fortress had been invested by Imperial troops under Charles V, Duke of Lorraine on 1 May.
 Luxembourg could neither break through the defenses of Wissembourg established by the Imperials, nor draw them out to do battle.
 Philippsburg fell on 17 September.
 In 1677 he stormed Valenciennes and defeated William of Orange again at Cassel.
 In 1678 William forced Luxembourg from his positions at Saint-Denis after the signature of the Peace of Nijmegen.
-Despite this his reputation was now high and it is reputed that he quarrelled with Louvois, who managed to involve him in the "Affair of the Poisons" and get him sent to the Bastille.
-Rousset in his Histoire de Louvois has shown that this quarrel is probably apocryphal.
-Luxembourg doubtlessly spent some months of 1680 in the Bastille, but on his release took up his post at court as capitaine des gardes.